As a result of the current Federal government funding situation, the information on this website may not be up to date or acted upon.

 Recognizing this, theNational Marrow Donor Program® (NMDP), US Navy, Office of Naval Research and American Society for Blood and Marrow TransplantationTM (ASBMT) collaboratively developed RITN, which comprises of medical centers with expertise in the management of bone marrow failure, stem cell donor centers and umbilical cord blood banks across the US.

 After a marrow toxic incident resulting in mass casualties, RITN centers may be asked to:

-The RITN has identified and provided training information to its network of transplant centers, donor centers, and cord blood banks.
+The RITN has developed and offers to those who are interested web based training related to radiological disaster preparedness; all are accessible through www.RITN.net/training.
+Additionally, it coordinates training opportunities for its network of transplant centers, donor centers, and cord blood banks.
 All other Program centers and banks are informed about the RITN and may be asked to help during an emergency that exceeds the response capabilities of the RITN.

-Each facility incorporates the RITN Acute Radiation Syndrome treatment guidelines.
-Annually, each RITN center participates in a situational tabletop exercise (a scenario-based discussion of the response process) to assess and improve plans, procedures, and staff response.
+Each facility incorporates the RITN Acute Radiation Syndrome treatment guidelines into their response plans, conducts annual radiological disaster training, communication drills and participates in an annual situational tabletop exercise (a scenario-based discussion of the response process) to assess and improve plans, procedures, and staff preparedness.

 Centers are dispersed throughout the United States; some are pediatric treatment centers.

 The RITN was developed through the cooperative efforts of the National Marrow Donor Program (NMDP) and the American Society for Blood and Marrow Transplantation (ASBMT).
 The NMDP and ASBMT collaborated with: